Canadian Marketing Code of Ethics & Standards

 For guidance in satisfying these requirements, marketers should reference the Competition Bureau's Enforcement Guidelines on Ordinary Price Claims.

-I9.3 Marketers must not advertise prices and discounts for products that are not attainable on account of additional mandatory fees that were not adequately disclosed.
+H9.3 Marketers must not advertise prices or discounts for products that are not attainable on account of additional mandatory fees or were not adequately disclosed (drip pricing).
 Marketers must also not attribute additional fees to government agencies when that is not the case.

-Prices quoted in Canada must be in Canadian dollars, unless otherwise clearly stated (see CMA's Use of Currency in Marketing Guide).
+Prices quoted in Canada must be in Canadian dollars, unless otherwise clearly stated.

 Comparisons included in marketing communications must be factual, verifiable and not misleading.
 They must compare similar aspects of the products or services being assessed.